Sport in France: Handball

 There were 492,101 licensed handball players in France as of 2019.

-The France men's national handball team is the first handball team to have held all three titles twice (the Danish women's team also held all three in 1997), and the only national team in its sport to hold six world titles and a total of eleven medals at the World Men's Handball Championship.
+The France men's national handball team is the first handball team to have held all three titles twice (the Danish women's team also held all three in 1997), and the only national team in its sport to hold six world titles and a total of thirteen medals at the World Men's Handball Championship.
 With a total of five medals, including three gold in 2008, 2012 and 2021, France is also the most successful handball team at the Summer Olympics.
-France was also recognized as the European champion of handball in 2006, 2010 and 2014.
+France was also recognized as the European champion of handball in 2006, 2010, 2014 and 2024.

-The France women's national handball team, although less successful, won the Summer Olympics once (2020), the World Championship twice (2003, 2017) and also the European Championship once (2018).
+The France women's national handball team, although less successful, won the Summer Olympics once (2020), the World Championship thrice (2003, 2017, 2023) and also the European Championship once (2018).

-Men's national professional competitions are supervised by the Ligue nationale de handball with the top division being the LNH Division 1.
-Montpellier Handball is the most successful team in French first division history, with 14 titles from 1995 to 2012.
-With 8 titles between 2013 and 2021, Paris Saint-Germain Handball is the current top club.
-Nevertheless, Montpellier Handball is still the only French team to have won the EHF Champions League, in 2003 and in 2018.

-Women's main national professional competition is the LFH Division 1 Féminine.
-Metz Handball is the most successful team in French first division history with 23 titles from 1989 to 2019.
-One French team, Brest Bretagne Handball, has reached the final at the EHF Women's Champions League, in 2021.